How to Latino Media Market

 - Don't expect to sell your project at every pitch meeting.
 Instead, focus on having a great connection and conversation that may land you a second meeting.

-2. Prepare your Materials
+2. Prepare your Materials (if bringing any)

 - Your pitch deck should be aesthetically pleasing, clean, easy to read, with every intention of making your project look viable.